 Western Power takes precautions to ensure those third parties are aware of their privacy obligations and that they are required to comply with them.

-In order to provide you with the best possible service it is important that we maintain accurate, up-to-date information for you.
+In order to provide you with the best possible service it is important that Western Power maintains accurate, up-to-date information.
 Western Power will endeavour to ensure the personal information we collect, use and disclose is correct, complete and up-to-date.
-To fulfil this commitment, Western Power also provides you with the capacity to correct or change the personal information we store for you.
+To fulfil this commitment, Western Power also provides you with the capacity to correct or change any personal information we store for you.
 Please see Contact Us below for details.

-You are entitled at any time to request details and a copy of your personal information held by us by contacting Western Power's Freedom of Information Coordinator (FOI) in writing at the address below.
+You are entitled to request details and a copy of your personal information held by us by contacting Western Power's Freedom of Information Coordinator (FOI) in writing at the address below.
 To protect your privacy, Western Power will require proof of identity before actioning your request.

 You can contact Western Power Customer Service on: